sap-tutorials/Tutorials/tutorials/dt-create-schema-load-data-part3/dt-create-schema-load-data-part3.md

 ## Prerequisites
  - **Proficiency:** Beginner
  - **Tutorials:** [Create a New User and Assign Permissions](coming soon)
  - **Files:** Download the [Data Files](coming soon) zip and decompress it to get the individual data files.
-These "CSV" data files contains the data for their respective tables and is needed for the import procedure.
+These "`CSV`" data files contains the data for their respective tables and is needed for the import procedure.
 Copy all the data files into the "`/hana/shared/<SID>/HDB00/work/TPCH_DATA/`" directory on your HANA Dynamic Tiering host ("`<SID>`" is your system's System Id).
 This directory also assumes that you are using instance "00".
 The actual directory format is: "`/hana/shared/<SID>/HDB<instance_number>/<workspace_name>/TPCH_DATA`" and the typical workspace name is "default".

 ## Next Steps
  - **Tutorials:** [Converting Between an In-Memory Table and an Extended Table](coming soon)